EdemGold/python-projects/CONTRIBUTING.md

   - Any other resource or blog you think is appropriate or explains the meaning of your folder.
 - Please mention It's difficulty level.
 - Codes can be contributed using Jupyter Notebooks and `.py`, `.r` or `.jl` files.
 But Python and Jupyter Notebooks will be much appreciated because they support a clear explanation of code.
+- It is very Important that you are uploading project images on your project, please don't use any third party website for hosting Images.

 ## Steps To Follow